TypeScript

 })

-</script>Nested data and arrays
+</script>Nested Data and Arrays

 Form types fully support nested objects and arrays.
 You may access and update nested fields using dot notation, and error keys are automatically typed to match.